openapi-ts/openapi-typescript/docs/src/content/docs/cli.md

       maxItems: 2
 ```

-Enabling `--support-array-length` would change the typing like so:
+Enabling `--array-length` would change the typing like so:

 ```diff
   export interface components {